• Skip to Content

 Nature of the Program

-The Youth and Family Science major is designed for students who are interested in working in settings with adolescents and families.
-Students complete coursework related to family issues, family interaction, human growth and development, and youth and family concerns.
-All students are required to complete field experiences at agencies focused on youth and families.
-Graduates are prepared to work with older children, adolescents, and/or families in youth development or family development programs in a variety of settings.
+The Youth and Family Science major is designed for students who are interested in working in settings with children, youth, and families.
+Coursework focuses on family issues, family interaction, human growth and development, and child, youth and family concerns.
+Students complete field experiences at agencies focused on youth and families.
+Graduates are prepared to work with children, adolescents, and/or families in youth development or family development programs in a variety of settings.

 High school and other students interested in a career in youth and family sciences can apply and be directly admitted to the Youth and Family Science program.
 If they meet the following criteria: